Planescape: Torment: Reception

 Criticism of the game was minimal and problems were generally described as minor, but included complaints about long load times on computers of the day, or the game slowing down during combat.
 Bugs were responsible for slowing down the game when a high level of graphical assets were on-screen at the same time, but it was reported that a fix was released that solved the problem.
-Allgame's Derek Williams considered the game's combat simplistic (with a comparison to Diablo), which made the game too easy.
+Allgames Derek Williams considered the game's combat simplistic (with a comparison to Diablo), which made the game too easy.
 The most negative major review came from Eurogamer, who gave the game seven out of ten (and later increased it to eight when the game was patched).
 Their reviewer expressed distaste at the immortality of the player character, saying that it made the lives of characters "cheap and meaningless", although other reviews welcomed this aspect, saying it was "implemented perfectly" and did not make the game easier.
 Eurogamer also disapproved of the amount of experience that was awarded for certain dialogues later in the game.
 However, other reviews cited this as one of the main things that elevated Planescape: Torment above the standard RPG format.
-Some reviewers also criticized the game's pathfinding AI as being "less than impressive".Planescape: Torment was #1 on CBR's 2020 "10 Of The Best DnD Stories To Start Off With" list — the article states that "Not only does Planescape: Torment provides a great introduction to the Planescape setting, but it also provides interesting ideas for non-Planescape D & D games.
-Those ideas are primary in how to set up a more cerebral D & D campaign."
+Some reviewers also criticized the game's pathfinding AI as being "less than impressive".